The water in Majorca don’t taste like how it ought ta

 The posh lady

 She’s trying her best but it’s just not good enough.
 You can’t fault her attentiveness and effort, but a bit like a hamster on a wheel, she’s stuck in the starting position and going nowhere.
 ‘Ohh golly!’ is her surprised response after being handed a can of beer.
 Taking the first gulp in a rather unlady-like-fashion results in the massive shift away from posh to cockney.
 The second gulp ensures that any residue of poshness is thoroughly flushed away.
 She’s gone from ‘The water in Majorca doesn’t taste like what it ought to‘ to ‘The worter in Majorca don’t taste like how it ought ta’ – her pronunciation is bang-on and cor blimey she’s cracked it!
 Her next stop … maybe a ball and chalk to the battlecruiser to ‘ave a few pints and a laugh n a joke.

 Enjoyed da blog?
-Eastender Scott Manning talks about British Telecom, Busby and phonecards in the new nostalgic book Section N Underpass (available 14th December 2018).
-Get da rundown and pre-order your copy here: Enter the Underpass
+Eastender Scott Manning talks about British Telecom, Busby and phonecards in the new nostalgic book Section N Underpass (available now).
+Brush up on your cockney rhyming slang, get da rundown and order your copy here: Enter the Underpass

 Want more nostalgic adverts?
 Check these out …

 Making mash potato has new been easier thanks to Smash.
 Read here: Classic television advert: For Mash get Smash – a brief tale of the Smash Agreement